gianlazz/Lazztech.Cloud/GianDevNotes.md

 ```
 MSBUILD : error MSB1011: Specify which project or solution file to use because this folder contains more than one project or solution file.
 ```

+I still need to figure out how to run the docker-compose.dcproj in vscode so that I can debug it in vscode.